 A public company is a company whose shares are traded publicly usually on a stock exchange.
 These types of companies are heavily regulated to protect the public that can invest in them.

-It is noteworthy that in most cases a public company will not be the appropriate choice for a new business, particularly a "start-up"; in fact, it may not be a matter of "choice" at all, as there are requirement to starting a public company that would prohibit its use for most entrepreneurs.
-Nevertheless, information regarding public companies may be useful for a number of readers.
+It is noteworthy that in most cases a public company will not be the appropriate choice for a new business, particularly a “start-up”; in fact, it may not be a matter of “choice” at all, as there are requirements to starting a public company that would prohibit its use for most entrepreneurs.
+Nevertheless, information regarding public companies may be useful for several readers.

 Advantages and disadvantages are the best way to determine how appropriate a public company is to you.